Muriel Cooper

-Muriel Cooper (1925 – May 26, 1994) was a pioneering book designer, digital designer, researcher, and educator.
+Muriel Cooper (1925 – May 26, 1994) was an American pioneering book designer, digital designer, researcher, and educator.
 She was the first design director of the MIT Press, instilling a Bauhaus-influenced design style into its many publications.
 She moved on to become founder of MIT's Visible Language Workshop, and later became a co-founder of the MIT Media Lab.
 In 2007, a New York Times article called her "the design heroine you've probably never heard of".

 Early life, education, and influences

 Muriel Ruth Cooper was born in 1925 in Brookline, an inner suburb of Boston, Massachusetts.
 She was the oldest daughter of three children.

 Cooper received her Bachelor of Arts degree from Ohio State in 1944, and a Bachelor of Fine Art in design in 1948 and a Bachelor of Science in education in 1951 from Massachusetts College of Art (MassArt).
 After her graduation, Cooper moved to New York City and attempted to find a position in advertising.
 She met Paul Rand, who was influential to her design "way of life".